engineyard/goroach/README.md

 Example: eyk builds:create sergeyabrahamyandf/goroach:latest -a goroachapp --procfile='web: /main'

 ### Test the app
-run `eyk info` and note the URL.
+run `eyk info -a goroachapp` and note the URL.
 Then, access the https://URL/quote in the browser.
 The app will respond a json data generated using the quotes from the database.

 example: https://goroachapp.lab-two.ey-dedicated-internal.ey.io/quote/